Building Foundational Knowledge

 Experience

-Hands-on learning and experience – learn best practices and discover behind the scenes details of studio, administration, gallery and general operations required to run a leading ceramic institution
+Hands-on learning and training opportunities through monthly Bray Hours (detailed below).
+Learn best practices and discover the behind the scenes details of studio, administration, and general operations required to run a leading ceramic institution

 -